S-Ellis/healthy-lungCT-GANs/readme.md

 ## Requirements

-Requirements are provided in the accompanying yml file.
+Requirements are provided in the accompanying `requirements.yml` file.

 ## Instructions for use